A nonlocal free boundary problem

 They use blow-up analysis to obtain regularity results for minimizers and for the free boundaries.
 When~$\sigma\searrow 0$, the functional in \eqref{caso1} reduces to a classical free boundary problem related to fluid dynamics and that has been extensively studied in the literature after the pioneer work in \cite{alt, alt2}.
 On the other hand, when~$\sigma\nearrow 1$, the energy in~\eqref{caso1} reduces to the problem studied in \cite{salsa}, where the energy functional is a competition between the classical Dirichlet form and the perimeter of the interface.

-The energy functional in \eqref{functional} that we study here is thus a variation of these type of problems, in which both the quadratic form and the interface energy appearing in the functional are of nonlocal type.
+Thus, the energy functional in \eqref{functional} that we study here follows in the energy framework, in which both the quadratic form and the interface energy appearing in the functional are of nonlocal type.
 The problem has also the relevant feature of allowing different types of nonlocal behaviors in the two components of the energy, which may have concrete applications, since the two terms may come from different types of long range interactions.

 For other recent results on fractional free boundary problems see, for instance, \cite{CafSire, DeRo, DeSa, Allen}.

 The variational notion of minimizers that we consider in this paper is the following.
 Fixed $E_0\subseteq\R^n$ with locally finite $\sigma$-perimeter and $\varphi\in H^s_{\rm loc}(\R^n)$ with $\varphi\ge0$ a.e. in $E_0$ and $\varphi\le0$ a.e. in $E_0^c$, we say that $(u,E)$ is a minimizing pair (in the domain $\Omega$ with external datum $\varphi$) if ${\mathcal{F}}(u,E)$ attains the minimal possible value among all the functions $v$ such that